-After a MSc. in structural biology in France, A. Echalier joined the university of Warwick to do her PhD on bacterial cytochrome c peroxidases.
+Aude Echalier received an M.S degree in structural biology in France.
+Then, she joined the University of Warwick (Coventry, UK) to obtain her Ph.D. degree in bacterial cytochrome c peroxidases.
 She structurally characterised them in different redox states to gain insight into their regulation.
-Moving in 2004 to the university of Oxford for a post-doctoral training, she worked on protein-kinases at the Laboratory of Molecular Biophysics headed by Professor Dame L. Johnson and then Professor M. Noble.
-During this time in Oxford, she studied the structure, function and inhibition of cell cycle cyclin-dependent kinases, as well as malarial kinases.
-In 2009 A. Echalier was appointed on a lectureship position joined between the university of Montpellier and the CNRS where she is pursuing her interest in cell cycle regulation and developing a research program on protein degradation.
-She is using X-ray crystallography, biochemistry, biophysical and computational approaches to characterise protein interactions implicated in cell signalling.
+Moving in 2004 to the University of Oxford (Oxford, UK) for a postdoctoral training, she worked on protein kinases at the Laboratory of Molecular Biophysics headed by Professor Dame L. Johnson and then Professor M. Noble.
+During this time in Oxford, Echalier studied the structure, function, and inhibition of cell cycle cyclin-dependent kinases, as well as malarial kinases.
+In 2009 Echalier was appointed to a Lectureship position joined between the University of Montpellier and the CNRS where she is pursuing her interest in cell cycle regulation and developing a research program on protein degradation.
+She is using X-ray crystallography, biochemistry, and biophysical and computational approaches to characterize protein interactions implicated in cell signaling.

-Biography Updated on 3 November 2013
+Biography Updated on 7 June 2013